 To my knowledge, this is the only surviving portrait of Proctor Davis.

-This may be, in fact, the only surviving portrait of any of Phyllis Holliday’s ancestors who once were slaves on Core Sound, escaped to freedom and who now make up a part of the remarkable heritage of Down East.
+This may be, in fact, the only surviving portrait of any of Phyllis Holliday’s ancestors who once were slaves on Core Sound, gained freedom during the Civil War and who now make up a part of the remarkable heritage of Down East.

 * * *

 To learn more about Down East, be sure to check out the programs, exhibits, library and storytelling at the Core Sound Waterfowl Museum and Heritage Center on Harkers Island, N.C.
 It’s one of my favorite museums in the world.